h82258652/windows-uwp.zh-cn/windows-apps-src/design/input/ink-toolbar.md

     }
     ```

-1. 接下来，打开 MainPage.xaml 文件。
+1. Next, open the MainPage.xaml file.
-    1. 添加`xmlns:converters="using:locationandorientation.Converters"`到`Page`元素绑定到我们的转换器。
+    1. Add `xmlns:converters="using:locationandorientation.Converters"` to the `Page` element for binding to our converters.
         ```xaml
         <Page
         x:Class="locationandorientation.MainPage"